puppetlabs-toy-chest/puppet-quest-guide/quests/agent_run.md

 page](https://docs.puppet.com/background/ssl/index.html))

 <div class = "lvm-task-number"><p>Task 12:</p></div>

+Before getting started, go ahead and connect to your agent node.
+When you began this quest, the node you used in the last quest was destroyed and a new one was created.
+This new node has the Puppet agent pre-installed, so there's no need to repeat the installation process.
+Go ahead and connect to the new agent node with the same credentials you used in the last quest.

+**username: learning**
+**password: puppet**

+    ssh learning@learning.puppet.vm

 First, try to trigger a Puppet agent run without your agent node's certificate signed.
 The agent will attempt to contact the Puppet master, but its request